subhashissuara/SnakeGame/README.md

 # Snake_Game
-Classic snake game using HTML5 and JS
+Classic snake game using HTML5 and JS.
+Check it out live at snakegame.subhashissuara.tech